sparkney/danceguide/index.md

 # What is Dance?
 Dance is front-end and back-end development in pure Java.

 Dance is an open, very simple, yet powerful, component based architecture and implementation for developing web applicatoins in pure Java.
-As HTML, CSS and JavaScript development becomes increasingly complex, the idé is to simplify, hide the complexity, and at the same time bring all of Java's features to front-end programming.
+As HTML, CSS and JavaScript development becomes increasingly complex, the idé is to increase productivity by simplify, hide complexity, and at the same time bring all of Java's features to front-end programming.

 # Features, in comparison to HTML/CSS/JavaScript
-* Obviously, no cumbersome and time consuming HTML and CSS development.
+* Obviously, no cumbersome and time consuming HTML and CSS handcrafting.
 * No messy mix of markup and programming code in the front-end.
 * Seamless integration between front-end and back-end.
 * Underlying HTML and CSS is automatically generated, with much less room for human errors.